denten-books/plain-text/4-format.md

 they can do.
 The affordances of the physical medium differ drastically from affordances of the simulated one.
-The metaphorical substitution encourages readers to extend the facility they have with manipulating one sort of media paper and ink to another, screen and pixels.
-But what they gain in facility, they lose in faculty.
-Alienated from the actual physical structures of information storage and retrieval, the reader gains access to the metaphor alone.
+The metaphorical substitution encourages readers to extend the facility they have with manipulating one sort of media (paper and ink) to another (screen and pixels).
+But what readers gain in facility, they lose in faculty.
+Alienated from the actual physical structures of information storage and retrieval, reader gain access to the metaphor alone.
 Thus we "turn the page" but in reality redraw the screen.
 We "highlight a passage" but in reality send information about the highlighted passage to a data aggregation service.
 We "share a book" but in reality assign a temporary license to another user.
 Where is the text? someone asks.
-It is in my "home" I answer, without having a mental map of any physical location.
-When confronted with the actual affordances of digital text, as when downloading a file for example, the "user" grasps for neutered metaphors.
+It is in my "home" I answer, without having a mental map of any physical location corresponding to the "home" directory, the default location of personal files on many systems.
+When confronted with the actual affordances of digital text, as when downloading a file for example, the user grasps for neutered metaphors.
 We "reside" in such homes, "own," "share," and "create" only in the simulacrum.

 Consider the following passage from a patent for "Electronic Library," filed by Xerox in 1991, describing "an electronic library metaphor," which: